Relevant International Crime history

 1998 Draft Code of Crimes Against the Peace and Security of Mankind, renamed the Rome Statute, includes only four international crimes (minus ecocide) and is the founding document of the International Criminal Court (ICC).
 The ICC is classified as a Court of last resort – to be used when a state is either unwilling or unable to bring their prosecutions for international crimes.

-2001 Draft Articles on the Responsibility of States for Internationally Wrongful Acts.
-Article 19 (State crimes) has been removed.
+2001 Articles on the Responsibility of States for Internationally Wrongful Acts published.
+Article 19 (State crimes) is not included.

 2002 The Rome Statute of the International Criminal Court entered into force, including only four international crimes of ‘the most serious crimes of concern to the international community as a whole’.